Elvire De Greef: The Comet Line

-In 1941, Andree de Jongh was a 24-year-old Belgian woman who, along with a 32-year-old Belgian man, Arnold Deppe, was attempting to set up what became known as the Comet Line ("Reseau Comete").
+In 1941, Andree de Jongh was a 24-year-old Belgian woman who, along with a 32-year-old Belgian man, Arnold Deppé, was attempting to set up what became known as the Comet Line ("Reseau Comete").
 In June, Deppé journeyed from Belgium to southwestern France where he had once lived to look for the means to smuggle allied soldiers, downed airmen, and other people vulnerable to capture by the Germans out of Belgium.
 On Appert's advice, Deppé made contact with the De Greef family and arranged for their help in getting people across the border.
 Later, on first meeting Elvire, de Jongh jokingly called her "aunt" and thus Elvire combined aunt with the name of her deceased dog and became "Tante Go" ("Auntie Go").
 Her husband Fernand's code name was "Uncle."

 Andree de Jongh and Arnold Deppé, assisted by the De Greefs, attempted their first crossing of the Spanish border in July 1941 with 10 Belgians and "Miss Richards", supposedly an English woman but actually a Belgian secret agent named Frederique Dupuich.
 After they successfully crossed the border, de Jongh and Deppé left their charges to fend for themselves, and returned to Belgium.
 The 10 Belgians and "Miss Richards" were arrested by Spanish police.
 Three Belgian soldiers among them were turned over to the Germans in France.
 The others were jailed briefly and fined.
 From this experience, de Jongh realized that in future exfiltrations they must accompany their charges secretly all the way to the British Consulate in Bilbao.

 In August, Deppé and de Jongh escorted another group of people, de Jongh taking a longer, more rural, and safer route with three men, including a British soldier, and Deppé a shorter, more dangerous route with six men.
 An informer betrayed Deppé and his party and they were arrested by the Germans.
 Deppé was imprisoned for the remainder of the war.
 De Jongh arrived safely at the De Greef house in Anglet and crossed into Spain with a Basque smuggler, Thomas Anabitarte, as a guide.
 Anabitarte had been hired by Elvire for his knowledge of the mountainous border region.
 De Jongh and her charges arrived safely at the British Consulate in Bilbao.
 She persuaded the British government to pay the Comet Line's expenses for transporting allied soldiers and airmen from Belgium to Spain, but declined all other assistance and guidance offered by the British.